Typo on tickets invites attendees to 'State of the Uniom'

 The issue was resolved immediately, the first source said.
 Tickets that have not been picked up yet by members have been swapped out, and those already distributed are in the process of being changed for the newly printed tickets.

-Rep. Raul M. Grijalva, a Democrat from Arizona, tweeted a picture of the ticket with an insult aimed at Secretary of Education Bety DeVos.
+Rep. Raul M. Grijalva, a Democrat from Arizona, tweeted a picture of the ticket with an insult aimed at Secretary of Education Betsy DeVos.

 "Just received my ticket for the State of the Union.
 Looks like @BetsyDeVosEd was in charge of spell checking... #SOTUniom," he tweeted.